this-oliver/homelab/README.md

 # Homelab

-This repository contains the infrastructure as code for my homelab.
-The homelab hosts a number of applications that are managed by the following services:
+This repository contains a number of scripts that setup different computing services:

 1. [kubernetes](./kubernetes/README.md) - manages the containers running the applications
 2. [registry](./registry/README.md) - hosts a private docker registry for the images used by the applications
 3. [dns-update](./dns-update/README.md) - updates DNS providers with the homelab's latest ip address
 4. [reverse-proxy](./reverse-proxy/README.md) - routes incoming requests to the correct application

+When combined and hooked to the internet, the services above form a private cloud infrastructure that can host a number of diverse applications.
+Out of the box, the home lab works locally - that is to say, it is not exposed to the internet.

 ## Getting Started

+> [!Note]
+> Several services/scripts in this repository require superuser privileges (`sudo`) to run install dependencies (kubernets service) ro to run docker commands (i.e. dns-update, reverse-proxy and registry).
+Please ensure you have the necessary permissions before running the scripts.

 Pre-requisites:

 - An understanding of containers and container orchestration
 - Docker
 - MicroK8s

-Out of the box, the home lab works locally - that is to say, it is not exposed to the internet.
-If you want to reach the applications from the internet, you will need to perform some additional steps.

 | Feature                                         | Description                                                                                               |
 | ----------------------------------------------- | --------------------------------------------------------------------------------------------------------- |